 The Company's capital strategy for most of its past three fiscal years and fiscal 2019 thus far has been to secure a single or series of major capital raising transactions to provide sufficient funds to satisfy its capital needs for a number of years.
 The Company also continues its efforts to engage in smaller financing transactions to provide sufficient funds to satisfy ongoing and future general capital needs.
 Since May 2016, the Company has completed a series of placements of its Debentures having an aggregate original principal amount of \$6,850,000.
-The Company's plan for financing its general and administrative expenses is described in the section capital Needs" above.
-The Company's plan for financing its work commitment is described in the following paragraph.
+The Company's plan for financing its general and administrative expenses is described in the section captioned "Financing History and Immediate, Short-Term Capital Needs" above.
+The Company's plan for financing its work commitment is described in the remainder of this section.